WilliamXu50/ESP32-Bluetooth-Speaker/README.md

 This project requires you to install the `ESP-IDF` Framework and Toolchain for either Windows or Linux.
 Once installed, you can open the ESP-IDF CMD (ESP command prompt), navigate to the project directory and modify the original source code.

 # Future Work
-I am planning to display the current time onto the LCD as well.
-This can be achieved by establishing a SNTP (Simple Network Time Protocol).
+- Use SNTP (Simeple Network Time Protocol) to display the current time onto the LCD
+- Add a LCD line shift function: if the song name is too long to fit into a LCD line, it will be shifted across the screenat a certain rate as to display the entire title.